jojonki/Gated-Convolutional-Networks/README.md

 - [ ] impl adaptive softmax
 - [ ] bug? accuracy didn't increase from epoch#1
+- [ ] support variable sentence length using padding
+- [ ] Understand padding at the beginning of sentence
 - [ ] impl checkpoints